attilammagyar/js80p/README.md

 Learn_), and turn the corresponding knob on your MIDI keyboard while playing, or edit the MIDI CC events in your host application's MIDI editor.

-However, the VST3 plugin format requires plugins to export a proxy parameter for each MIDI CC message that they want to receive, and as a side-effect, these parameters can also be automated using the host application's usual automation editor.
+However, the VST 3 plugin format requires plugins to export a proxy parameter for each MIDI CC message that they want to receive, and as a side-effect, these parameters can also be automated using the host application's usual automation editor.
 For the sake of consistency, the FST plugin also exports automatable